 When you become a YMCA member, you are joining a warm and welcoming community.

 At the YMCA we genuinely care about your health and well being.
 As a member, you enjoy access to the:

 - Functional Training Center

 - Unlimited access to drop-in programs such as Aquafit, Yoga, Y-Fit Bootcamp, Y-Fit Strength, Zumba and much more!

-And if you decide to continue after your trial is over, there are no locked-in contracts to worry about either.
+And at the YMCA, you can use your membership at any YMCA in Canada, and there are no locked-in contracts to worry about either.
 You can cancel your pre-authorized payment membership with just two business days notice.
 As a member, not only do you get access to these great facilities, but we provide: